ivanteoh/nikola-mdl-mako/README.md

 # Nikola MDL Mako Template

+***This repo is no longer maintained as the code is moved to https://github.com/getnikola/nikola-themes/tree/master/v7/mdl***

 This theme is based from [Material Design Lite](http://www.getmdl.io/) templates.
 It gets the idea from the [blog example](http://www.getmdl.io/templates/blog/index.html).
 This theme is for [Nikola](https://getnikola.com/) static site generator and used Mako templates.